 Rainforest Birds Recording (10 minutes)

 This modification can be performed with due care upon nearly any home or automotive hi-fi system.
 It requires fabrication of only a one component, a flat spiral bifilar wound coil.
-One advantage of this “pancake” configuration over a cylindrical form is CW/CCW field symmetry between windings.
+One advantage of this “pancake” configuration over a cylindrical form is CW/CCW field symmetry between ingoing and outgoing feeds.
 This permits force vectors between adjacent electrical currents to be spin balanced, thereby producing a cleaner output.

 Note from the diagram at the beginning of this article, the same signal being is fed into opposite ends of each winding.
 This causes a cyclic compression and rarefaction of field lines surrounding each conductor.
 Its rate and intensity vary in proportion to the real time amplitude of the applied current.
 Force vectors thereby sum toward zero, converting the mode of propagation from transverse to longitudinal.
 The latter is similar to pressure waves emitted by a loudspeaker, except that instead of acting upon air molecules, the medium of transmission is the extra-dimensional fabric of space itself.

 Although single core wires can be used, shielded 6-7mm microphone cable is recommended for ease of winding.
 Start at one end by fastening its two stranded conductors side-by-side to separate contacts of a terminal block.
 The latter is glued or bolted to the centre of a panel of thick ABS plastic, masonite or similar rigid substrate.
 A counter-current effect can also be produced by simply shorting the coil at this end.
 However, the scalar product will tend to distort along any electrostatic gradient resulting from resistive imbalance between corresponding parts of each winding.